CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ## Special features in attached most complex workflow **Primere_latest_workflow.json**:
 - Automatically detect if SD or SDXL checkpoint loaded, and control the whole process (e.g. resolution) by the result
-- No need to set nodes or workflow between SD and SDXL checkpoints
+- No need to set/switch nodes or workflow between SD and SDXL checkpoints
-- You can select prefered model, subpath and orientation under the prompt input to overwrite the system settings by prompt, same settings under the .csv Styles prompt loader node
+- You can select prefered model, subpath and orientation under the prompt input to overwrite the system settings by prompt node, same settings under the .csv prompt loader node
 - You can randomize the image orientation if using batch mode
 - One button LCM and Turbo mode (see example workflow), the LCM mode download required SD and SDXL LCM models at first usage
-- Save image and .json and/or .txt file with process details, but these details saved to image as EXIF too
+- Save image and .json and/or .txt file with workflow details, but these details saved to image as EXIF too
-- Read original A1111 style.csv file, handle dynamic prompts and additional networks from the prompts like in A1111, example .csv included
+- Read original A1111 styles.csv file, handle dynamic prompts and additional networks from the text content of prompts like in A1111, example dynamic styles.csv included
-- Random noise generator for latent image, with special function to generate different but consistent images with locked seed
+- Random noise generator for latent image, with special function to generate different but consistent images with locked seed with adjustable difference between min and max values
-- Additional and easy editable styles included in the text encoder as list
+- Additional and easy editable image styles included in the text encoder as list
-- Resolution selector by side ratios only, editable ratio source in external file, and auto detect checkpoint version for right final size
+- Resolution selector by side ratios only, editable ratio source in external file, auto detect checkpoint version for right final size
-- Image size can be convert to "standard" (x16) values, fully customizable side ratios at the bottom of the resolution selector node
+- Image size can be convert to "standard" (x16) values, fully customizable side ratios by float numbers at the bottom of the resolution selector node
-- Original image size multiplied to upscaler by three several ratios, one for SD and another one for SDXL models and for Turbo checkpoints
+- Original image size multiplied to upscaler by three several ratios, one for SD and another one for SDXL models and third for Turbo checkpoints
-- Not just multiply original resolution by simple integer as multiplier, but can be define the final resolution by megapixels for all source image sizes
+- Not just multiply original resolution by integer as multiplier, but can be define the final resolution by megapixels ffrom any image sizes
+- Image size multiplier can solve low memory error problem if using Ultimate SD Upscaler
-- Remove previously included networks from prompts (Embedding, Lora, Lycoris and Hypernetwork), use it if the used model incompatible with them, or if you want to try your prompt without included additional networks or change to different networks by nodes, or using SDXL checkpoint and Loras have to be changed to SDXL compatible version
+- Remove previously included networks from the content of prompts (Embedding, Lora, Lycoris and Hypernetwork), use it if the used model incompatible with them, or if you want to try your prompt without included networks or want to change to different networks, or using SDXL checkpoint and SD Loras have to be changed to SDXL compatible version
 - Embedding handler for A1111 compatible prompts (or .csv styles), this node convert A1111 Embeddings to ComfyUI
-- Use more than one prompt or style inputs for testing, compare and developing prompts, and select any by 'Prompt Switch' node
+- Use more than one prompt or style inputs for testing, comparison and developing new prompts, and select any by 'Prompt Switch' node
-- Special image meta/EXIF reader, which handle model name and samplers from A1111/ComfyUI .png or .jpg, never was easier to recycle your older A1111 or ComfyUI images re-using same or different settings.
-With switches you can change or keep the original seed/model/size/etc... to workflow settings
+- Special image META/EXIF reader, which handle model name and samplers from A1111/ComfyUI .png or .jpg, never was easier to recycle your older A1111 or ComfyUI images and re-using them with same or different settings.
+With switches you can change or keep the original embedd seed/model/size/etc... to workflow settings
-- Check/debug generation details by output nodes as text
+- Realtime check/debug generation details by nodes as text
 - Workflow and nodes support Lycoris in dedicated node, no need to copy them to Loras path
-- Detailers and refiners for face, eye, hands, mouth, fashion wear, etc...
+- Adjustable detailers and refiners for face, eye, hands, mouth, fashion wear, etc..., separated prompt input for detailers can be mixed to original for better result
-- Detailers support LCM and Turbo concepts
+- Detailers automatically detect and support LCM and Turbo concepts
 - Visual (select element by preview image) loaders available for Checkpoints, Loras, Lycoris, Embedding, Hypernetworks, and saved Styles.
 You only have to create preview images to right name and path
 - Midjourney art-style prompts can be attached to the original prompt